Colin Nash: Education

 Nash earned a bachelor's degree from Weber State University and a Juris Doctor from the Concordia University School of Law.

 Career

 He has worked as an estate planning attorney and worked as a legal intern to State Senator Grant Burgoyne and Representative John McCrostie.

 Elections

 2018

 Nash ran for the open Idaho House of Representatives District Seat B taking second to Rob Mason with 31.9% of the vote, Geoff Stephenson, George Tway, and Barb Vanderpool also ran in the Democratic primary.

 2020

 Nash defeated Geoff Stephenson in the Democratic primary with 82.28% of the vote.
 Nash defeated Republican nominee Jacquelyn (Jackie) Davidson with 58.4% of the vote in the general election.

 2022

 Nash was unopposed in the Democratic primary.
 Nash defeated Republican nominee Jacquelyn (Jackie) Davidson with 60.3% of the vote in general election.

 2023

 Nash defeated Hillary Smith, Grant Burgoyne, and Jesse Gonzalez with 45.6% of the vote to claim the Boise Council District 2 seat.

+2025

+Nash defeated Derek James Smith (17.1%) and Joshua Ellstrom (13.7%) in his first Boise City Council re-election campaign with 69.2% of the vote, winning a four-year term.